 If you like me have some form of pigmentation (mine is caused due severe sun-damage thanks to years of living on the beach and on boats), and although you do not like the pigmentation, you are not going to spend your life covered in sunscreen wearing hats and staying out of the sun!
 Do the following to detract people’s eyes from your pigmentation, and have them looking at your gorgeous glowing skin instead, whilst still gently fading much of it to a less noticeable level as well as improving the look of your skin;

 Hi!
-My name is Yvette van Schie, I am a qualified Beauty Therapist with 32 years industry experience.
-I have worked with some of the best in the business and now besides writing my educational blog posts, I write holistic beauty articles for the leading industry magazine Professional Beauty and also write a weekly blog for a cosmetic beauty clinic called Instant Laser Clinic.
+My name is Yvette van Schie, I am a qualified Beauty Therapist with 34 years of industry experience.
+I have worked with some of the best in the business and now besides writing my educational blog posts, I write holistic beauty articles for a multitude of professional industry suppliers as a ghostwriter.

 So click on FOLLOW ME if you want REAL unbiased ‘insider industry’ holistic beauty knowledge and advice!